 Call blocking from carriers

-This is a relatively new addition, and though you are not responsible, I feel it is important everyone is aware of it as it impacts everyone.
-As mentioned in all the articles below it is becoming a big part of Ofcom’s plan to tackle nuisance and silent calls.
-What it means is the carriers or termination endpoint carriers which is more accurate can block you if they think you are creating nuisance calls to their clients.
-So this is not the carrier you are using to make calls, it is EE, Vodafone, BT or Telefonica (o2) it is the people you are calling that block you calling their clients.
+This is a relatively new addition to Ofcom’s plan to tackle nuisance and silent calls.
+What it means is that carriers – or more accurately termination endpoint carriers – can block you if they think you are making nuisance calls to their clients.
+This isn’t the carrier you are using to make calls, it’s EE, Vodafone, BT or Telefonica (o2).

-If your connect rate is low to say Vodafone, i.e. below aren’t answering the phone, then Vodafone will view this as people don’t want to talk to you.
+If your connect rate to Vodafone (for example) is low – i.e. people aren’t answering the phone – then Vodafone will interpret this as people not wanting to talk to you.

-Again let’s say you are calling Vodafone numbers, if once someone does answer the phone the call duration is low, then Vodafone would view this that once answered their clients don’t want to speak to you.
-This is typically deemed low id it is less than 30 seconds, and is also a reason why leaving an answer machine message can help, as it increases the average call duration.
+Taking Vodafone again as an example, if call duration length is low Vodafone might view this as clients not wanting to speak to you.
+“Low” typically means less than 30 seconds.
+Leaving an answer machine message can help, as it increases the average call duration.

-These are the two main factors and generally will result in an automatic calling block to Vodafone numbers from your CLI.
+These factors will often result in an automatic calling block to Vodafone numbers from your CLI.

-The only way to get around this is to change you number and I would strongly advise to make a complaint to the termination carrier if this is happening to you wrongly.
+The only way to get around this is to change your number.
+You should also make a complaint to the termination carrier if you think they have blocked you by mistake.

 Automatic System Recalls

-An old one but a good one and still sometimes interpretation can be wrong.
-You are not allowed to call drop calls within 72hrs or answer machines the same day (note not 24hrs), unless, you can guarantee an operator is present.
-Meaning I can preview or manual dial them, which is one of the reasons we have mixed-mode dialling, preview in predictive and we can automatically move records based on these settings from “predictive” to “preview” and back again.
+You are not allowed to call previous dropped calls within 72 hours, or answer machines the same day (note: not 24 hours), unless you can guarantee an operator is present.
+Preview or manual dialling is fine.
+This is one of the reasons MaxContact has mixed-mode dialling, which means we can automatically move records from “predictive” to “preview” and back again.

 Maximum attempts to a user

-Again this is not defined in the regulations and another area I think better clarification is required, common sense should come in here along with the nature of a call.
+Again, this is not defined in the regulations and needs clarification.
+Common sense should be applied, and the strategy modified in line with the nature of the call.

-Do you need one, regulatory wise no, but it is good practice to have one as not to annoy people and keep re-importing the data even if they are not on the TPS list.
-There does need to be a way for people to remove themselves from calling lists either from speaking to someone or more commonly now through self-service IVR’s.
+Do you need one?
+It’s not in the regulations, but it’s good practice to have one.
+There does need to be a way for people to remove themselves from calling lists either by speaking to an agent or more commonly now through self-service IVRs.